 Classification of conditioned reflexes.
 Depending on the method of development, conditioned reflexes are divided into: secretory, motor, vascular, reflexes-changes in internal organs and etc.

-From book Service dog[Guidelines for training specialists in service dog breeding] the author Krushinsky Leonid Viktorovich
+From book Service dog[Guide to the training of service dog breeding specialists] author Krushinsky Leonid Viktorovich

 2. Unconditioned reflexes The behavior of animals is based on simple and complex innate reactions - the so-called unconditioned reflexes.
-An unconditioned reflex is an innate reflex that is steadily inherited.
+An unconditioned reflex is an innate reflex that is persistently inherited.
 An animal for the manifestation of unconditioned reflexes does not

 From the book Do Animals Think? by Fischel Werner